agduan/BandTogether/README.md

 # Band Together

-**Play it in the browser: https://agduan.github.io/BandTogether/** (Chrome on a laptop with a webcam works best.)
+**Play it in the browser: https://agduan.github.io/BandTogether/** (Chrome on a laptop with a webcam works best)

 A browser air band for HackMIT 2026.
-A webcam and an on-device hand-tracking model let one or two people play guitar, bass and drums in the air, with the instruments and the song's chords drawn over the live video.
-Anyone can sing along through the microphone, and a generated backing band fills in every part nobody is playing, so a single player still sounds like a full band.
+A webcam and an on-device hand-tracking model let one or two people play guitar, bass and drums in the air, with instruments and the song's chords drawn over the live video.
+Anyone can sing along through the microphone.
+If you are lonely, a generated backing band fills in every part nobody is playing :)

-No instrument, no controller, no account and no backend.
-Everything runs in the page.
+Everything runs in the page: no instrument, no controller, no account, and no backend!

 ## How it plays